Long Discourses 31

 wife and child the west,

-friends and colleagues the north,
+friends and colleagues the north,servants and workers below,

 and ascetics and brahmins above.